| |

 The Alkaline Diet - Is It For You?

-Before outlining the alkaline diet, it's important for you to know a little of the theory behind it.
+Before outlining the alkaline diet, it's important for you to know a little of

 Should you try an alkaline diet?